Ulcer treatment: Traditional Remedies and Medications

 - Choose a healthy diet.

 Diet.
 Keeping diet is one of the most favorable tools to ulcer healing.
 It is one of the basic methods of peptic ulcer treatment.
 Good effect is achieved when dieting complies to all mechanical, thermal and chemical standards to follow with peptic ulcer.
 During the period of ulcer attack the strict diet should be recommended.
-Bulky food (roasted meal), vegetables and fruit full of rough vegetable fiber (cucumber, cabbage, jamberry, date; food reach in connective tissue as stringy meat, jacket of poultry and fish, bacon; hot and cold food, pickled food, smoked food, marinaded food, beverages, coffee, cocoa, mustard, onion, horse radish, pepper, vinegar.
+Bulky food (roasted meal), vegetables and fruit full of rough vegetable fiber (cucumber, cabbage, jamberry, date; food reach in connective tissue as stringy meat, jacket of poultry and fish, bacon; hot and cold food, pickled food, smoked food, marinated food, beverages, coffee, cocoa, mustard, onion, horse radish, pepper, vinegar.

 You may want to refer to some traditional remedies to heal: